|

 David E. Kyvig, "Explicit and Authentic Acts", Chapter 19, University Press of Kansas.
 ISBN 978-0-7006-2229-0 (2016)

-The Founding Fathers fully expected the US population to grow rapidly and quiclly exceed England's- as this essay by Ben Franklin predicts.
+The Founding Fathers fully expected the US population to grow rapidly and quickly exceeding England's- as this essay by Ben Franklin predicts.
 So Kyvig presumed they would not have drafted a mechanism that peaked early.
-In Kyvig's view, Madison’s amendment describes an “iterative” procedure to allocate House seats between a few hunded and many thousands.
+In Kyvig's view, Madison’s amendment describes an “iterative” procedure to allocate House seats between a few hundred and many thousands.
 Rather than a mathematical equation (and wouldn't it be amazing if the Constitution contained an actual symbolic equation!), it relates three consecutive examples linking overall population to the number of House Representatives.
-By extrapolating this implied formula, the number of people per district rises as the county grows.
+By Congress extrapolating this implied formula, the number of people per district rises as the county grows.

-In other words, the amendment does not suggest districts representing 50,000 people purely as a district size “cap”, but also as the appropriate divisor until Congress has 300 members, at which point district sizes rise to nominally 60,000.
+In other words, the amendment does not suggest districts representing 50,000 people purely as a “cap”in the formula for representation, but also as the appropriate divisor until Congress has 300 members, at which point district sizes rise to nominally 60,000.
 The fact the 50,000 plays two roles is yet another point of confusion.
 Instead, the three examples in Madison’s amendment signify a governing mathematical relation between tiers of representatives, not a limitation.
-Congress still had the last word in apportionment (with the number of districts constrained to be under the population/50,000), but Kyvig made a case for the iterative method ("proceeding in that manner," below) to guide their deliberations.
+Congress still had the last word in apportionment (with the number of districts constrained to be under the population/50,000), but Kyvig made a case for the iterative method to guide their deliberations.

-Note the close resemblance to the 1780 Massachusetts Constitution apportionment article:
+Note the close resemblance to the 1780 Massachusetts Constitution apportionment article, where "proceeding in that manner" is the iterative rule:

 Chapter I Section 3 Art.
 II.
 And in order to provide for a representation of the citizens of this commonwealth, founded upon the principle of equality, every corporate town containing one hundred and fifty ratable polls, may elect one representative; every corporate town containing three hundred and seventy-five ratable polls, may elect two representatives; every corporate town containing six hundred ratable polls, may elect three representatives; and proceeding in that manner, making two hundred and twenty-five ratable polls the mean increasing number for every additional representative.